cwwang1979/TR-MAMIL_EndometrialCancer_Subtype_TMB/README.md

-# Multilayer-Attention-Multiple-Instance-Deep-Learning-Methods
+# Deep Learning Can Predict Key Biomarkers for Tumor Mutational Burden and Classify Aggressive and Non-aggressive Endometrial Cancer directly from Histopathology Whole Slide Images
 Multilayer Attention-based Multiple Instance Deep Learning Methods in Application to Tumor Mutational Burden Assessment and Cancer Subtyping from H&amp;E-stained Whole Slide Images of Endometrial Cancer Samples

 ## Dataset
 We utilized endometrial cancer anonymized H\&E-stained WSIs collected from The Cancer Genome Atlas (TCGA) cohort.
-TCGA is a comprehensive repository of tissue specimens from 30 tissue source sites available in the public repositories at the National Institutes of Health, USA ([TCGA Link](https://portal.gdc.cancer.gov/))
+TCGA is a comprehensive repository of tissue specimens from 29 tissue source sites available in the public repositories at the National Institutes of Health, USA ([TCGA Link](https://portal.gdc.cancer.gov/))

 ## Setup